BarthMedia/TypeSpaces-for-Webflow/README.md

 ### Additional Handy Git Functions

 `rm -fr .git` (Mac) or `rmdir .git -force` (Windows) // To remove an existing Git instance (and e.g. nest it in other Git folders)

+---

+## When using TypeScript

+Be sure to follow these instructions to make `Prettier` work -> `https://dev.to/timo_ernst/prettier-autoformat-for-typescript-not-working-13d8`.